-VIDEO: Is Dubai Littered With Thousands Of Abandoned Exotic Luxury Cars?NEWS
+VIDEO: Is Dubai Littered With Thousands Of Abandoned Exotic Luxury Cars?Auto News

 We can’t prove whether what the video below claims is true or just sensationalism, but if there is a place that something like this is even plausible, it’s Dubai.